The Largest Marine Catastrophe on the Great Lakes

 Much attention has been paid to the sinking of the Edmund Fitzgerald on November 10, 1975.
-The loss of the largest ships in the Laker fleet and 29 lives was a horrific event.
-However, the most savage storm in the history of the Great Lakes swept the inland waters on November 7-12, 1913 resulting in much greater loss of life.
-Combined of the forces of two storm fronts colliding with hurricane force bringing monstrous waves and driving snow and ice that doomed anyone caught out on the big lake.
-The greatest losses in lives and ships occurred on Lake Huron where 24 vessels were lost or severely damaged.
-10 ships went to the bottom of the lake.
+The loss of the largest ship in the Laker fleet and 29 lives was a horrific event.
+However, the most savage storm in the history of the Great Lakes swept the inland waters on November 7-12, 1913.
+The storm resulted in the sinking and damage of many ships and hundreds of crewmen and women killed in the icy Great Lakes.

-On November 8, 1913, the Weather Bureau reported a severe storm centered over the entire lake region.
-The forecast was that “the wind will shift to the northwest on Huron sometime this afternoon or early tonight, and will attain about 50-mile speed on the open lake, especially on the northern half.”
+On Saturday, November 8, 1913, the Weather Bureau reported a severe storm centered over the entire lake region.
+The forecast was that “the wind will shift to the northwest on Lake Huron sometime this afternoon or early evening, and will attain about 50-mile speed on the open lake, especially in the northern half.”

 The storm swept down and fastened its grip on the Thumb area on Sunday afternoon, November 9.
-Towards evening the wind grew in velocity and streetcars in Port Huron were stopped in their tracks by huge snow drifts.
-The lightship, believed to be so securely moored as to be proof against all storms, was torn away from its fastenings and lifted over to the Canadian side, where it was stranded.
+Towards evening the wind grew in velocity, and streetcars in Port Huron were stopped in their tracks by huge snowdrifts.
+The lightship, believed to be so securely moored as proof against all storms, was torn away from its fastenings and lifted over to the Canadian side, where it was stranded.

-the Regina.
-On Wednesday morning an attempt was made to find out the identity of the vessel, however, owing to the high sea the diver did not make his descent.
+On Wednesday morning, an attempt was made to find out the vessel; however, owing to the high seas, the diver did not make his descent.
 Lake Huron kept its awful secret for almost a week.
 It was not until Saturday morning, November 15, that William H. Baker, a diver from Detroit, solved the mystery.
-When he went down he read the name of the steamer twice and the letters spelled out Charles S. Price.
-The forward part of the bottom of the ship was buoyed up by air that was held in her when she turned turtle, but two streams of bubbles were coming out of the bow which meant that she would settle gradually.
+When he went down, he read the steamer’s name twice, and the letters spelled out Charles S. Price.
+The forward part of the ship’s bottom was buoyed up by air held in her when she turned turtle, but two streams of bubbles were coming out of the bow, which meant that she would settle gradually.
 On Monday morning, November 17, the Price disappeared from view.

 The Charles S Price was built in 1910 at Lorain, Ohio.
 A steel bulk freighter, measuring 524 x 54 by Mahoning Steamship Co.
 6,322 tons gross.
-Officially the Price was listed as lost in Lake Huron, approximately 8 miles north of Port Huron, with all hands, 27 men and 1 woman.
+The Price was officially listed as lost in Lake Huron, approximately 8 miles north of Port Huron, with all hands, 27 men, and 1 woman.
 Capt.
 W. M Black, Chief Eng.
 John Groundwader.
 Its cargo was listed as coal.
 (2)

 The Wexford Grounds in Canada

-Three years later salvage operations were attempted on the Price by two companies.
+Three years later, salvage operations were attempted on the Price by two companies.
 Both abandoned the attempt.
-While the mystery of the identity of the ship floating upside down was solved, another mystery remains unsolved to this day.
-How did it happen that several bodies found along the Canadian shore were identified as from the crew of the Price, but they were wearing lifebelts bearing the name Regina?
+While the mystery of the ship’s identity floating upside down was solved, another mystery remains unsolved to this day.
+How did it happen that several bodies found along the Canadian shore were identified as from the Price’s crew, but they were wearing life belts bearing the name Regina?

 John A. McGean